List on Bids44 →

 Essential Checks

 1. Verify Specs: Press Windows + R, type msinfo32, and hit Enter.
-Verify the actual processor, RAM, BIOS version, and exact model match the seller’s claims.
+This brings up System Information — verify the processor, installed RAM, BIOS version, and exact model number against the seller’s claims.

 4. Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colours at max brightness.
-Look for any pixels that are stuck on or off.
+Look closely for any stuck, dead, or discoloured pixels.

-7. Test Trackpad: Test all multi-touch gestures (two-finger scroll, pinch-to-zoom).
-Click in all four corners.
-Check for any physical wobble or unevenness.
+7. Trackpad Functionality: Test multi-touch gestures (two-finger scroll, pinch-to-zoom), and click in all four corners of the trackpad.
+Check for any physical looseness or bulging.

 Insider Checks